ArgonDesign/alogic/doc/gen.md

 #### Ranged `gen for`

-As using `gen for` with an incrementing variable is common, there is a shorthand syntax for this case:
+As using `gen for` with an incrementing variable is common, there is a shorthand syntax for writing this:

 ```
 gen for (uint N < 4) {